 Hieu Chau – Founder/Editor

 Hieu Chau is a writer and film programmer whose passion for film was firmly cemented after seeing South Korean revenge thriller Oldboy for the first time.
 His love of Asian cinema is rivaled by his love for Star Wars and pro-wrestling.
 His writing work has been featured in Kill Screen, Modern Korean Cinema and Meld Magazine.
 He currently assists the Melbourne International Film Festival as a Short Film Panelist and has previously programmed for Environmental Film Festival Australia.

 Hayley Inch – Contributing Writer

 Hayley Inch is a writer, film programmer and general movie busybody.
-She’s written for Broadsheet, MIFF and The Toast and has yelled about movies on the airwaves for the ABC and RRR.
+She’s written for Broadsheet, Melbourne International Film Festival and The Toast and has yelled about movies on the airwaves for the ABC and RRR.
 If you stand still long enough, she’ll tell you all about Hong Sang-soo.

 Natalie Ng – Contributing Writer